HarshSulakhe/Bird-Species-Classification/README.md

 ## Objective

 To design a simple system that identifies the type of bird species in an image that a user uploads.
 This would make it easier for a person to identify and understand the rich variety of species within the BITS Pilani campus.
-We implement a transfer learning approach that achieves the same.
+We implemented a transfer learning approach that achieves the same.

 ## Dataset